 For everything else you need to know to plan your trip to Chamonix, be sure to check out my Chamonix summer travel guide.
 It’s got everything from where to stay and eat, what to do, how to get there, where to buy groceries, and much more.

 What to do in Courmayeur

-There’s not an incredible amount of things to do in Courmayeur, which makes it a great day trip in the summer.
+There’s not an excessive amount of things to do in Courmayeur, which makes it a great day trip in the summer.
 During the winter Courmayeur, like Chamonix, is a popular skiing and resort destination and there’s probably more than enough to keep you busy, if that’s your thing.

 Rather, here’s how you can spend a day (or two) in Courmayeur in the summer: